ItzakSanchez/LoginFormApplication-w-SpringBoot/README.md

 # LoginFormApplication-w-SpringBoot 🍃
 A simple login form made with SpringBoot.
 This project was made following the steps shown in this website https://simplifyingtechcode.wordpress.com/2023/08/26/create-a-simple-login-page-using-spring-boot-rest-jsp-java-web-app-development/ </br> I made some changes on the original code using Thymeleaf instead JSP, to do that I import the dependencies of Thymeleaf on pom.xml, use .html files instead .jsp
+</br> Remember to add "<html xmlns:th="https://www.thymeleaf.org">" at in all .html files, notice I write https insted http
+</br> Remember to use th:text="${title}" as attributes inside html tags.

 ## Goals
 The main goal of this project is to practice and learn the basics of Spring boot.